Spokane Urology is expanding with a second location!

 An overactive bladder is a common condition among both women and men, and it can throw a wrench in the course of your normal daily routines.
-Help is available through the care of the team at Spokane Urology in Spokane, Washington.
+Help is available through the care of the team at Spokane Urology in Spokane and Spokane Valley, Washington.
 If you find yourself making frequent bathroom trips throughout the day and night, call the office or book an appointment online.

 An overactive bladder is not a condition in and of itself, but a collection of urinary symptoms.
 Not everyone shares the same experience of an overactive bladder, so your symptoms might be different from those of a friend or even a close relative.